As a pensioner accessing credit can be tough

 Understanding the online loan application process

-If you’re unsure about which way to go when selecting the credit provider for your new loan, find out from friends and family if they have been in a similar boat and who they used before hitting the online market.
+If you’re unsure about which way to go when selecting the credit provider for your online loan, find out from friends and family if they have been in a similar boat and who they used before hitting the market.
 Your preferred bank might offer a product like this, and if not, there are a plethora of lenders out there that are happy to assist you with the product you’re after.
 Once you’ve decided, going online and finding the application page is the easy part.
 You’ll find a list of criteria that you need to meet before applying and as mentioned above, a few documents that are necessary to do the standard credit checks.

-For pension fund finance, you have to request a recent statement of the fund naming the beneficiary, total value and other pertinent information for the approval of the loan.
+For pension bridging finance, you have to request a recent statement of the fund naming the beneficiary, total value and other pertinent information for the approval of the loan.
 Make sure you have proof of employment and recent pay slips.
 The other documents include a South African ID and current proof of residence.

 What can I expect to pay for bridging finance?